 Effects of pattern systems on production performance and egg quality of laying hen

-The objective of this research was to evaluate the effects of pattern raising systems on production performance and egg quality of laying hens.
-A total of 120 laying hens and age of 30 weeks were using Completely Randomized Design (CRD).
-This study was divided into 2 patterns: (1) conventional battery cage pattern and (2) floor pen pattern.
+The objective of the study was to evaluate the effects of pattern raising systems on production performance and egg quality of laying hens.
+One hundred twenty laying hens and 30 weeks of age were used in completely randomized design (CRD).
+The study was divided into 2 patterns: 1) conventional battery cage pattern; and 2) floor pen pattern.
 The conventional battery cage pattern had dimension of 30 × 40 × 37 cm with 2 laying hens each while in floor pen pattern was 5 m2 with 10 laying hens each.
-Each treatment had 10 replicates (120 laying hens in total).
+Each treatment had 10 replicates (120 laying hens).
 All laying hens were provided with the same diet during 30 days of experimental period.
-The results showed that the laying hen pattern systems affected to egg production performance such as feed intake, egg production, feed conversion ratio, and egg weight, and egg quality such as Haugh unit (P<0.05) except for shell thickness, yolk color, shell weight, yolk weight, albumen weight and albumen height (P>0.05).
-The laying hens in the conventional battery cage pattern had higher feed intake, egg production, shell thickness and shell weight than the hens in the floor pen pattern.
-However, the hens in the floor pen pattern had better feed conversion ratio, egg weight, yolk color, yolk weight, albumen weight, albumen height and Haugh unit than the hens in the conventional battery cage pattern.
+The results showed that the laying hen pattern systems affected to egg production performance and egg quality.
+Feed intake and egg production of laying hens in the conventional battery cage pattern were significantly higher than those in the floor pen pattern (p<0.05).
+However, hens in floor pens showed better results of feed conversion ratio, egg weight and Haugh unit than those from conventional pattern (p<0.05).

 3. Intharamongkol J. Free-range organic egg/Happy chick.
 Livestock Organic Center.
 Bureau of Animal Husbandry and Genetic Improvement.
 Department of Livestock Development, Bangkok, Thailand; 2010.

 4. Englmaierova M, Tumova E, Charvatova V, Skrivan M. Effect of laying hens housing system on laying performance egg quality characteristics and egg microbial contamination.
-Czech Journal of Animal Science.
-2014; 59(8): 345–352.
+Czech J Anim Sci.
+2014;59(8):345–352.

 7. Hunton P. Egg production, processing and marketing.
 Word Poultry Science.
 Elsevier, Tokyo; 1995.